SAP/cloud-metrics-dashboard/README.md

 1. An operator accesses a dashboard application in the web browser.

-2. The dashboard application requests metrics of a Java application from the monitoring service with a REST API call.
+2. The dashboard application requests metrics of a Java application from SAP Monitoring service with a REST API call.
-For more information about the REST call, see [Monitoring API](https://api.hana.ondemand.com/monitoring/v1/documentation).
+For more information about the REST call, see [Metrics API](https://api.hana.ondemand.com/monitoring/v1/documentation).

 3. The monitoring service sends back a JSON response with a status code 200 OK.
 The response contains the state and metrics of the requested application.